GicheruBenjamin/PyWork/Readme.md

 Dictionary Conversion: Convert the Counter to a dictionary using the dict() method.
 Example: counter_dict = counter.dict().
 List of Elements: Get a list of unique elements using the keys() or elements() method.
 Example: unique_elements = counter.keys().
 The Counter class is particularly useful for tasks involving frequency analysis, counting occurrences, and finding the most common elements in a collection.
 It provides an efficient and convenient way to work with data where element counts are important.
+ - perf_counter =  used to see the time used to do some work.
+Though the difference is small when do the recursion with and without caching.

 ## Conversion of types(conv.py)
 List to Tuple: When you want to create an immutable sequence of elements.